 This is especially important as the fascist Trump consolidates power.
 Ever since the election, liberal media (both news and social) have been flooded with attempts to de-legitimize the new president.
 He certainly deserves such ill treatment; don’t get me wrong.
-But the shadow of this phenomenon is the desperate attempt of liberals to shore up their sense that Clinton and the old dinosaur establishment of the Democratic Party are more progressive and less corrupt than the Republicans, and to avoid real self-examination.
+But the shadow of this phenomenon is the liberal strategy to shore up their narrative that Clinton and the old dinosaur establishment of the Democratic Party are more progressive and less corrupt than the Republicans, that they actually care about people of color, and to avoid real self-examination.

 These efforts, in other words, are attempts to convince ourselves of the legitimacy of our own stories about ourselves.
 They are forms of cognitive dissonance, ways in which we resist the encroachment of reality.
-And one of the primary ways liberals do this is by praising the accomplishments of the outgoing King and contrasting his ideals, his morals, his family and his standards of decency – in other words, his brand – with that of the barbarian who has entered the castle.
+And one of the primary ways liberals do this is by praising the accomplishments of the outgoing King and contrasting his ideals, his morals, his language, his family and his standards of decency – in other words, his brand – with that of the nouveau-riche barbarians who have barged into the castle.

-And in a spirit of fairness, before I offer an unfortunate and extended litany intended to disabuse readers of such innocent fantasies, here is an article that purports to list some 400 of Obama’s accomplishments despite eight years of Republican obstruction.
+And in a spirit of fairness, before I offer an extended litany intended to disabuse readers of such innocent fantasies, here is an article that purports to list some 400 of Obama’s accomplishments despite eight years of Republican obstruction.
 Some of the items are indeed laudable, even exemplary – after all, he did have a population to serve and favors to pay.
+He did want to get re-elected.
 Some were efforts that would have passed without his support or were clearly in the interests of powerful players.
 Others were obviously watered down, unfunded and punchless, perhaps deliberately so.
 Still others had no financial impact on established power interests and could then be pursued with few political costs.
 Every politician does this.

-Still others amount to no more than rhetoric intended to temporarily please liberal constituencies.
+Still others, however, amount to no more than cynical rhetoric intended to temporarily please his liberal constituencies.
 Remember John Mitchell: Watch what we do, not what we say.

-And here we discover the precise nature of the con: “If the Bush-Cheney administration were doing this to us,” wrote Bruce Dixon, “we’d be out in the streets over it.”
+And here, again, we discover the precise nature of the con: “If the Bush-Cheney administration were doing this to us,” wrote Bruce Dixon, “we’d be out in the streets over it.”